-TSASK interprovincial certificates are recognized across the country.
+TSASK certificates are recognized across the country.

 Personal study is recommended before you write any industry certification exam.

-The Technical Standards and Safety Authority (TSSA) website includes a video that provides information about the power engineering industry and training that may be helpful in determining whether this career is right for you.
+The Technical Standards and Safety Authority (TSSA) of Ontario website includes a video that provides information about the power engineering industry and training that may be helpful in determining whether this career is right for you.
 (The program and students shown are not from Saskatchewan Polytechnic).

-Fourth Class - (Year 1) - Two exams at $108 per exam
+- Fourth Class - (Year 1) - Two exams at $108 per exam

-Third Class - (Year 2) - Four exams at $108 per exam
+- Third Class - (Year 2) - Four exams at $108 per exam

-Second Class - (Year 2) - Three exams at $216 per exam
+- Second Class - (Year 2) - Three exams at $216 per exam

-(3 additional second class exams [Part B] are required after course completion)
+- (3 additional second class exams [Part B] are required after course completion)

-Refrigeration Engineers (Year 1) - One exam at $108
+- Refrigeration Engineers (Year 1) - One exam at $108

 Power engineering technologists work with large, complex power systems.
 You could work as a power engineer or process operator in utility (power) plants, refineries, pulp and paper mills, breweries, mines, gas processing plants, heavy oil upgraders, fertilizer plants or chemical plants.
 You could be responsible for heating, air-conditioning, ventilation and refrigeration systems in commercial, institutional or residential complexes.
 You can also put your knowledge to work in industrial and mechanical design and sales.